blender/blender/doc/python_api/rst/info_best_practice.rst

 Modifying Lists
 ^^^^^^^^^^^^^^^
-In python we can add and remove from a list, This is slower when the list length is modifier, especially at the start of the list, since all the data after the index of modification needs to be moved up or down 1 place.
+In python we can add and remove from a list, This is slower when the list length is modified, especially at the start of the list, since all the data after the index of modification needs to be moved up or down 1 place.

 The most simple way to add onto the end of the list is to use ``my_list.append(list_item)`` or ``my_list.extend(some_list)`` and the fastest way to remove an item is ``my_list.pop()`` or ``del my_list[-1]``.